 In the immediate term, will the Secretary of State consider issuing guidance that all children of compulsory school age should have a one-on-one meeting with a teacher from their school and parents, if appropriate, before the summer holidays start?
 Alongside that support, will he commit to increasing the resources available for summer schemes to help re-engage children socially and emotionally?
 On academic support, the Government must support blended learning with more resources and targeted tuition; significantly increase support for disadvantaged children, including considering a greatly enhanced pupil premium; and roll out devices and free access to the internet for all pupils who need them.
 For those in years 10 and 12 who are worried sick about their exams next year, the Government must work with Ofqual to redesign GCSE and A-level qualifications to reflect the impact that time away from school has had.

-Longer term, the plan must cover all possible scenarios, including the possibility of a second wave, not least as Public Health England confirmed on Friday that the R rate was over 1 in some regions.
+In the longer term, the plan must cover all possible scenarios, including the possibility of a second wave, not least as Public Health England confirmed on Friday that the R rate was over 1 in some regions.
 Indeed, the Government have set out that keeping that rate below 1 is critical in stopping the spread of the virus.
 But the Government do not appear to have issued any direction to schools in those regions.
 So what is the Secretary of State’s safety advice?
 Should schools pause plans for wider reopening?
 Do they need to take additional measures, or is it acceptable to simply carry on bringing in additional pupils with an R rate above 1?
 Today, the Secretary of State infers the latter—that local action does not need to be taken.
 So I ask him to publish the scientific modelling to support such an assertion and reassure schools in these regions.

 Finally, the Government have confirmed that the free school meal voucher scheme will not continue over the summer holidays.
 With 200,000 more children expected to be living below the poverty line by the end of the year as job losses hit family incomes, this is a deeply callous move by the Government.
 Will the Secretary of State change his mind today and commit to funding free school meals over the summer holidays?